Preexisting Conditions and Special Populations

 Patient factorPhase I concernNursing judgment point

-Obstructive sleep apnea or obesityObstruction, hypoventilation, opioid sensitivity, difficult rescuePositioning, continuous monitoring, cautious opioid titration, positive airway pressure plan if ordered
+OSA / obesityObstruction, hypoventilation, opioid sensitivity, difficult rescueHead-up positioning, continuous monitoring, cautious opioid titration, CPAP plan if ordered

-Chronic kidney diseaseDrug accumulation, hyperkalemia, fluid overload, impaired urine outputElectrolytes, ECG changes, fluid balance, renal-dose awareness
+Chronic kidney diseaseDrug accumulation, hyperkalemia, fluid overload, low urine outputElectrolytes, ECG, fluid balance, renal-dose awareness

-PregnancyAortocaval compression, aspiration risk, fetal considerations, airway edemaLeft uterine displacement when appropriate, oxygenation, aspiration precautions, team communication
+PregnancyAortocaval compression, aspiration risk, airway edema, fetal statusLeft uterine displacement, oxygenation, aspiration precautions, team communication

-Pediatric or older adultTemperature instability, emergence agitation or delirium, dosing sensitivityWarming, developmentally appropriate pain scale, caregiver or family support
+Pediatric / older adultTemperature instability, emergence agitation/delirium, dosing sensitivityActive warming, age-appropriate pain scale, family presence

 Airway and opioid vulnerability

-Obstructive sleep apnea is a classic Phase I risk because sedation and opioids reduce upper-airway tone and ventilatory response.
-A patient may look comfortable while obstructing intermittently.
-Snoring, apnea, repeated desaturation, rising carbon dioxide, or inability to stay awake should prompt airway support and reassessment before additional opioids.
+OSA is the archetypal Phase I risk because sedation and opioids reduce upper-airway tone and the ventilatory response to carbon dioxide.
+A patient can look comfortable while obstructing intermittently between desaturations.
+Snoring, witnessed apnea, repeated desaturation, rising carbon dioxide, or inability to stay awake should prompt head-up positioning, airway support, continuous monitoring, and reassessment before any additional opioid; many facilities extend PACU observation for these patients.

-Chronic lung disease creates a different problem.
-These patients may have limited reserve, wheezing, secretion burden, or baseline carbon dioxide retention.
-The nurse should avoid assuming that all dyspnea is anxiety, especially after airway manipulation or upper abdominal surgery.
+Chronic lung disease poses a different problem: limited reserve, wheezing, secretion burden, and possible baseline carbon dioxide retention mean you must not dismiss dyspnea as anxiety, especially after airway manipulation or upper-abdominal surgery.

 Metabolic, renal, and cardiac considerations

-Diabetes can produce delayed awakening through hypoglycemia or severe hyperglycemia, and autonomic neuropathy can blunt expected heart-rate responses.
-Delayed gastric emptying increases aspiration concern.
-Renal disease affects clearance of sedatives and analgesics and raises concern for hyperkalemia, fluid overload, and acid-base disturbance.
+Diabetes can cause delayed awakening through hypoglycemia or marked hyperglycemia, and autonomic neuropathy can blunt the expected heart-rate response to hypovolemia or hypoxia; delayed gastric emptying (gastroparesis) raises aspiration concern.
+A point-of-care glucose is a fast, high-yield assessment in any slow-to-awaken diabetic patient.
+Renal disease slows clearance of many sedatives and opioids (and certain reversal agents) and raises the stakes for hyperkalemia, fluid overload, and acid-base disturbance, so doses are reduced and electrolytes watched.

-Cardiac disease narrows the tolerance for hypoxia, anemia, tachycardia, hypertension, and shivering.
-Treating pain and shivering can protect myocardial oxygen balance, but only after evaluating bleeding, ventilation, and ischemia clues.
+Cardiac disease narrows tolerance for hypoxia, anemia, tachycardia, hypertension, and shivering; controlling pain and shivering protects myocardial oxygen balance, but only after evaluating bleeding, ventilation, and ischemia.

 Age, cognition, and communication

-Children need developmentally appropriate pain assessment, airway positioning, warming, and family presence when safe.
-Older adults need attention to delirium, sensory aids, baseline cognition, fragile skin, renal clearance, and orthostatic risk.
-Patients with dementia, autism, intellectual disability, language barriers, or severe anxiety may communicate distress differently.
-Familiar caregivers, interpreters, quiet surroundings, and simple repeated orientation can reduce escalation, but physiologic causes of agitation still come first.
+Children need developmentally appropriate pain assessment (FLACC for nonverbal children, Wong-Baker FACES for the young), airway positioning, active warming, and safe family presence; emergence agitation is common, particularly after sevoflurane.
+Older adults need attention to delirium, sensory aids, baseline cognition, fragile skin, reduced renal clearance, and orthostatic risk.
+Patients with dementia, autism, intellectual disability, language barriers, or severe anxiety may express distress differently.

 Pain and substance history

-Chronic opioid therapy, opioid use disorder, alcohol use disorder, fibromyalgia, and anxiety can complicate pain reports and emergence.
-The nurse should avoid dismissing pain as exaggeration.
-Use multimodal strategies, assess withdrawal risk, protect ventilation, and communicate early with anesthesia or pain services when routine dosing is ineffective or unsafe.
+Chronic opioid therapy, opioid use disorder, alcohol use disorder, fibromyalgia, and anxiety complicate pain reports and emergence.
+Patients on chronic opioids often need their baseline plus additional analgesia and should not be labeled drug-seeking; abrupt withdrawal of alcohol or benzodiazepines is dangerous and may surface in Phase I. Use multimodal strategies, assess withdrawal risk, protect ventilation, and engage anesthesia or acute-pain services early when routine dosing is ineffective or unsafe.

-The exam's safest answer individualizes without losing priorities: protect the airway, support ventilation and circulation, compare with baseline, reduce preventable stressors, and involve the right support people or specialists.
+The exam's safest answer individualizes without losing priorities: protect the airway, support ventilation and circulation, compare with baseline, remove preventable stressors, and involve the right specialists or support people.

 Test Your Knowledge

-Which Phase I finding is most concerning for a patient with known obstructive sleep apnea who received opioids?
+Which Phase I finding is most concerning in a patient with known obstructive sleep apnea who received opioids?

 A